kashinak/whale-song-memory-game/README.md

   ### Content

-  - All content was written by [Kashina Kessler](https://kashinak.github.io/kashinak-content-portfolio/) but some code snippets may be very similar and partially identical to code snippets, mentioned above under the 'Code' section.
+  - All content was written by Kashina Kessler but some code snippets may be very similar and partially identical to code snippets, mentioned above under the 'Credits: Code' section.
 The developer has added comments to JS CSS and HTML adding credit and links to these particular code snippets.
 All code was customized by the developer to create a brand new game product.

   ### Media